 One way to generate outbound leads is through tailored email marketing campaigns.

 Using Reonomy, you can search for properties using the filters mentioned above, to then find target properties that you feel are worthy potential leads.
-From there, you can dig further into those properties and their owners to build customized email campaigns.
+From there, you can dig further into those properties and their owners to build customized email campaigns based on your and their needs.

 Email marketing is an effective lead generation tool because it allows you to be personal, while proving your knowledge of the market, and proving your knowledge of your contact’s portfolio.
 With an email, you can make your value known fairly quickly.